 Not only that, but they are attached to a pepper/ apple-like structures which suspends them from the branches.

 One user wrote: "Wow!
 Who knew cashews look like angry old men yelling at you to get off their lawn as they grow?
 They taste so much better than they look."

 Wow!
 Who knew cashews look like angry, old men yelling at you to get off their lawn as they grow?
 They taste so much better than they look! https://t.co/EOMBqd7HAS— Bumble🐝✈✒🌻☕ (@Bumble6671) September 12, 2019

-I thought the one in the middle had a face for a second and I panicked wow 😮 pic.twitter.com/OcyTd2vMF2— Have no fear, your hero is here 🖤 (@ZackarysMama118) September 12, 2019
+I thought the one in the middle had a face for a second and I panicked wow 😮 pic.twitter.com/OcyTd2vMF2— Have no fear, new Shane Dawson merch is here 🐷 (@ZackarysMama118) September 12, 2019

 The picture also left others wondering what the fruit itself tastes like and why we don't eat it: